Marketing and Branding – An excerpt from “Church Planting from the Ground Up” edited by Tom Jones

 - Design high-quality, color business cards for the primary purpose of drawing people to your web site.
 Give them to everyone you meet.

-- Seek to have name recognition within your target area before sending out your final direct marketing campaign (The effectiveness of your startup mailing campaign will be better if you already have a positive image in the community.).
+- Seek to have name recognition within your target area before investing significant amounts of time and energy into a marketing campaign (The effectiveness of marketing campaigns, i.e. direct mail, will be better if you already have a positive image in the community.).

 - Proactively determine what image you are seeking to establish in the community, and use outreach events and marketing to build this identity and image.